 Congress regularly adjusts VA disability payments based on the cost of living.
 Due to this, the monthly compensation can vary based on economic performance.

 Another factor that can lead to receiving different disability pay is changes in family status.
 For example, VA may increase compensation if you have another child.
-However, this only applies to vets with disability ratings of 30 percent or higher.
+However, this only applies to vets with disability ratings of 30% or higher.

 Is Your VA Disability Rating Permanent?